CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Related work

-Roth et al. \cite{Roth_Stat} proposed a statistical-based strategy for detecting adversarial examples.
-Given an input image $x$, the method tries to compare its logit or log-odds vector $f_{z}(x)$ to the noisy logit vector $f_{z}(x + \eta )$ where $\eta \sim \mathbb{N}$ is a noise added to the input from some distribution $\mathbb{N}$ such as Bernoulli and Gaussian noise.
-The idea is that the difference of the two vectors should be small when $x$ is a natural sample $f_{z}(x) \approx f_{z}(x + \eta)$, otherwise the input is declared to be adversary.
-The decision whether the input is declared to be adversary or not is subjected to a threshold, which is determined by trying to achieve the highest true positive detection rate.
-Their idea is purely statistical with more focus on gradients info (log-odds of weights vectors).
-Our idea is similar, however, it is based on causal reasoning and employs statistics as a tool on causal features , which we believe is more robust than gradient information.
-Their approach just like the others needs to modify the input image by adding noise, where a threshold is set through trying to maximize the true positive rate.
+Roth et al. \cite{Roth_Stat} proposed a statistical-based strategy for detecting adversarial examples by analyzing logit stability under noise perturbations.
+For an input image $x$, the method tries to compare its logit vector $f_{z}(x)$ to its noisy logit vector $f_{z}(x + \eta )$ where $\eta \sim \mathbb{N}$ is a noise added to the input from some distribution $\mathbb{N}$ such as Bernoulli and Gaussian noise.
+The core idea is that natural images exhibit stable logit responses under noise ($f_{z}(x) \approx f_{z}(x + \eta)$), whereas adversarial inputs cause significant deviations.
+Detection is performed using a threshold tuned to maximize the true positive rate.
+While this gradient-based approach the idea of statistical analysis with ours, it fundamentally differs: their method requires input-space perturbations and relies on gradient stability (logit vectors), whereas ours analyzes robust causal features through measuring filter contributions (CI).
+Moreover, their threshold selection is empirically chosen, whereas our statistical tests are grounded in causal theory.
+We argue that causal reasoning offers greater robustness, as it captures model-internal decision logic rather than input-output correlations.